Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/overview.md

 ## Members
 There may be times when you need to bring in some expertise from outside of the team to help with a request.
 The Members feature can be used to add other Service Manager users and provide them with full access to the request.

+## Email Contacts
+Email Contacts are recipients that can be associated with individual Service Manager requests.
+They are designed to improve speed and consistency when sending emails from a request by ensuring that relevant recipients are automatically included in communications.

+Email Contacts reduce the need for analysts to manually add the same recipients each time an email is sent from a request.

 ## Timeline
 The Timeline is an interactive timeline of events and discussions about the request.